MaiService/jQuery-GridWriter/README.md

  - define how many Blocks are added to Grid

-Each function fires an event on target element
+Each function fires an event on target element.
-Each function-event provides a data object {id: targetId}
+Each function-event provides a data object {id: targetId}.

 !!!IMORTANT!!!
 --------------